codepath/android_guides/Basic-Event-Listeners.md

 });
 ```

 This pattern works for any of the view-based event listeners.

+**Using XML**

 In addition `onClick` has a unique shortcut that allows the method to specified within the layout XML.
 So rather than attaching the event manually in the Java, the method can be attached in the view.
 For example:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>